agaase/imgr/README.md

 1. Vertical scroll lazy loading  - demos/demo1
 2. Horizontal scroll lazy loading  - demos/demo1

+####Stages of image load
+You can use the class applied to image element at different stages to control the styling of the images.

+1. When the plugin is called and the image is not loaded yet.
+Class "imgrr" is applied to the image element.
+2. When the image is loaded (once its visible on screen).
+Class "imgrr" is removed and "imgrrd" is applied to the element.

 ####Installing and Building
  The dependencies and build is managed through grunt and you can use following steps to locally run grunt.